trigaten/smc-data-challenge/README.md

 ## Step 1:
 ### Step 1.1: Install conda environment dependencies
-Here is a list of the dependencies for the conda environemnt.
+Here is a list of the dependencies for the conda environment.
 At the moment, this code only runs in a GPU environment with CUDA.
   - torchvision
   - pytorch
   - torchaudio